hyle-team/block_explorer/README.md

 3. Right click `Database` and select create Database
 4. From the toolbar select `query tool`
 5. In the query editor open file and select `database.sql`
-6. Run the query to create the `db` schema and tables necessary to run block_explorer
+6. Run the query to create the `db` tables, stored procedures and permissions necessary to run block_explorer

 # Nginx Setup

-## Instal nginx and certbot
+## Instal nginx >= 1.4 and certbot

 ```
 sudo apt update && sudo apt install nginx certbot